andisiambuku/Koin-Korner/README.md

 # Koin-Korner

 ## Description of The Project
-Koin Korner is a single page application cryptocurrency live tracker.
+Koin Korner is a single page application which shows cryptocurrency related information e.g current price in real-time.

 It displays current cryptocurrency data such as price, marketcap and volume.

 This application is ideal for a newbie to Cryptocurrency who is doing their due diligence and watching how the market works as well as an experienced Cryptocurrency trader who wants to see the market at a glance at any time of the day.

 This application is made with HTML CSS and JS.

 This project is a fulfillment of Moringa School's Phase 1 Project Assignment.